18016406/AMLS_21-22_SN18016406/README.md

 ***How to use:***

-Image dataset for training models are located in a folder named *'image'*.
+Image dataset for training models should be located in a folder named *'image'*.
 The corresponding appended labels CSV file for training is located in the root folder of the program (same folder as main.py).

+Running the program should first prompt you if you want to test on unseen data.
+Input 1 if you have MRI scan images in the folder *'testimage'* in the root folder.
+Input 0 if you don't want to test on unseen data and only want to see training/testing results on the initial 3000 images dataset.

 With task 1, the output of the program is a CSV file in the root directory called *'Binary classification test results.csv'*.
 Inside the file will be 2 columns; the first column is the testing image names and the second is the classification result. **False** means no tumor is detected, **True** means a tumor is detected